ras52/bootstrap/stage-5/README.txt

 supports a wider range of language constructs, most notably, a type system.

-New features in stage 5 cc:
+New features in stage 5 compiler:
   - for loops
   - comma operator
   - goto and labelled statements